 But not all borrowers have student loans with a fixed rate, and those with variable interest rates will see changes any time the Fed raises or lowers rates.
 If you have student loans, here’s how the Fed decisions might impact you.

 - Interest rates on federal student loans are always fixed.
 These rates are set on July 1 each year for loans disbursed from July 1 to June 30 of the following year.

 - Federal student loan interest rates are determined based on the high yield of the last 10-year Treasury note auction in May, plus a margin that varies based on the type of federal loan.

 - Borrowers with existing federal student loans will not see any changes when the Fed lowers interest rates.

-How interest is calculated on a student loan
+How student loan interest is calculated

 Even though the Fed doesn’t have direct control over student loan interest rates, you might start to see them react the same way.
 That’s because Congress ties interest rates to external market forces, mainly to the 10-year U.S. Treasury yield.
 The same factors influencing those returns are also dictating Fed officials’ decision-making.

 If you already have a fixed-rate student loan, decisions made by the Federal Reserve won’t affect you at all.
 However, if you’re taking out a new loan, your rate will be reflect current trends.
 If your student loan has a variable interest rate, you’ll feel the Fed rate changes the most; when the Fed raises or lowers borrowing costs, your interest rates will likely respond.
 This could mean that you pay more or less in interest over time, depending on how the Fed rate changes.